-A detailed plan for the future, usually expressed in formal quanititative terms
+A detailed plan for the future, usually expressed in formal quantitative terms.

-A cost that is incurred to support a number of cost objects but that cannot be traced to them individually.
-For example, the wage cost of the pilot of a 747 airliner is a common cost of all of the passengers on the aircraft.
-Without the pilot, there would be no flight and no passengers.
-But no part of the pilot's wage is caused by any one passenger taking the flight.
+A cost that is incurred to support a number of costs objects but that cannot be traced to them individually. for example, the wage cost of the pilot of a 747 airliner is a ________of all the passengers on the aircraft. without the pilot, there would be no flight and no passengers. but no part of the pilot's wage is caused by any one passenger taking the flight.

-The process of instituting procedures and then obtaining feedbgack to ensure that all parts of the organization are functioning effectively and moving toward overall company goals.
+The process of instituting procedures and then obtaining feedback to ensure that all parts of the organization are functioning effectively and moving toward overall company goals.

-The member of the top management team who is responsible for providing relevant and timely data to managers and for preparing financial statements for external users.
-The controller reports to the CFO.
+the member of the top management team who is responsible for providing relevant and timely data to managers and for preparing financial statements for external users. the _______ reports to the CFO.

 Actions taken to help ensure that the plan is being followed and is appropriately modified as circumstances change.